rohrerj/scion/doc/dev/design/FABRID.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Whenever a FABRID enabled router receives a SCION packet, it has to figure out whether it should be processed as FABRID or not.
+If an AS receives a FABRID packet but does not support FABRID, it treats the packet as a normal SCION packet.
 In both cases, all the logic of a normal SCION packet will be applied too.
 The router determines whether the SCION packet is a FABRID packet as follows:

 .. image:: fig/FABRID/FABRIDActivation.png
     :scale: 70%

-If the SCION packet uses FABRID, the router is going to verify the correctness of the current FABRID Hop-validation-field using either the AS-to-AS or AS-to-Host DRKey and verifies whether the encrypted policy index matches a valid FABRID policy.
+If the router supports FABRID and the SCION packet contains the FABRID HBH extension, the router is going to verify the correctness of the current FABRID Hop-validation-field using either the AS-to-AS or AS-to-Host DRKey and verifies whether the encrypted policy index matches a valid FABRID policy.
-If this is the case, the router will update the FABRID Hop-validation-field accordingly and route the packet over an intra-AS path matching the provided FABRID policy.
+If this is the case, the router will update the FABRID HVF to HVFVerified, see the :ref:`Header fields computation <_fabrid-formulas>`, and route the packet over an intra-AS path matching the provided FABRID policy.
-The corresponding intra-AS paths are provided to the border routers by the local control service.
+All intra-AS paths are configured by the AS operator, and are provided to the border routers by the local control service.

 Processing at the endhost
 ^^^^^^^^^^^^^^^^^^^^^^^^^^